Showcase: Rasmus Englund

 How is working for a freelance client different than building your own apps?
 Rasmus: “You’re creating someone else’s ideas, translating that into code.
 And when you find an obstacle, if that happened in my own apps, I might have just dropped the feature.
 But when working with a client and that happens, you have to communicate and work it out together.
 It’s also much more fun to cooperate with a client to bring an idea to life.”

-In recent months, Rasmus has participated in the Zero to App Store courses, completed many LearnAppMaking tutorials, and we’ve done a few 1-on-1 conversations.
+In recent months, Rasmus has participated in my courses, completed many LearnAppMaking tutorials, and we’ve done a few 1-on-1 conversations.
 Did they help in mastering iOS development?

 “Yes, in so many ways.
 When you’re learning something new, you’re trying to process a lot of new information.
 Your courses made this so much easier, to find what I need, and also introduced me to new and interesting topics.
 For the chat app, for instance, I followed your Firebase course.
 And I wouldn’t have been able to build the app without it.”